CumulusNetworks/docs/content/nvue-reference/Show-Commands/Static-Routing.md

 ## <h>nv show vrf \<vrf-id\> router static \<route-id\> via \<via-id\></h>

-Shows information about the next hop for the static route in the specified VRF.
+Shows information about the next hop for the static route for the specified VRF.

 ### Command Syntax